rails/webpacker/README.md

 ### Upgrading

-You can run following commands to upgrade Webpacker to the latest stable version, this involves upgrading the gem and related npm modules:
+You can run following commands to upgrade Webpacker to the latest stable version.
+This process involves upgrading the gem and related npm modules:

 ```bash
 bundle update webpacker